 - Helping somebody else.
 There’s no better elixir to feeling down than helping someone else up.
 Even when remaining at home, there are plenty of ways seniors make a difference in the lives of others.
 Together, we can brainstorm ideas related to an older adult’s particular passions and interests; for example, writing and mailing cards of encouragement to nursing home residents, assembling care packages for the disabled or homeless veterans, making baby blankets for an area organization that helps single mothers, or baking homemade dog treats to send to the animal shelter.

 Let At-Home Care Company’s professional, knowledgeable caregivers help the seniors you love overcome loneliness and isolation.
 We adhere to all recommended procedures to safely care for seniors in the home, and love bringing smiles to the faces of those we serve.
-Email or give us a call at 515-292-2650 to learn more about our trusted home care for aging parents in Ames and the surrounding communities.
+Contact us online or give us a call at 515-292-2650 to learn more about our trusted home care for aging parents in Ames and the surrounding communities.